lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 because the operations involving the RSA public key and the RSA private key are identical in the two specifications.

-Parties MAY gain assurance that implementations are correct through formal implementation validation, such as the NIST Cryptographic Module Validation Program (CMVP) {{CMVP}}.
+Parties can gain assurance that implementations are correct through formal implementation validation, such as the NIST Cryptographic Module Validation Program (CMVP) {{CMVP}}.